 After filing your nonprofit incorporation paperwork with the state, you can then move on to file with the IRS to gain tax-exempt nonprofit status as a 501(c)(3) organization.
 It is best practice to file for your tax-exempt status within the first 27 months of being incorporated.
 You will need to file a 1023-EZ to apply for tax-exempt status with the IRS.

 If you need help with the can a nonprofit be incorporated, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.